geekq/keyboard-layouts/linux/readme.md

 July 2009-2016 - DEVELOPER
 --------------------------
+As a developer in Germany the challenge is
+* to have german specific characters ä ö ü ß in addition to basic latin set
+* to have all the different types of parenthesis and special characters easily available at the same time

 Very simple solution without much customization:

 * just use the American keyboard layout - it is pretty good for coding.
 For Ruby too.